Hampton Roads Bridge-Tunnel

 Source: Virginia Department of Transportation

-46' diameter boring machines will excavate the parallel tunnels at the Hampton Roads Bridge-Tunnel
+46' diameter boring machines excavated the parallel tunnels at the Hampton Roads Bridge-Tunnel

-46' diameter boring machines will excavate the parallel tunnels at the Hampton Roads Bridge-Tunnel
+46' diameter boring machines excavated the parallel tunnels at the Hampton Roads Bridge-Tunnel

 Source: Hampton Roads Bridge-Tunnel Expansion Project, DBE/SWaM Opportunity Event (September 11, 2019)